 Be sure to note whether they kill or repel fleas.

-Some kill only adults, others eggs, larvae, and pupae.
-Others don’t kill but help keep them off your little buddy.
+Some kill only adults, others get the eggs, larvae, and pupae.
+Some don’t kill but help keep them off your little buddy.

 Use them as part of your overall plan to rid your home and fabulous feline of those pesky fleas.